Learning to Fly: IP Flight FAQs

 - Your preferred departure and return airports

-- Any special requests you may have, such as requests for upgrades, different travel dates, or requests to coordinate your flight with other students or family members
+- Any special requests you may have, such as requests for upgrades, different return travel dates, or requests to coordinate your flight with other students, etc.

 Be sure to complete the Flight Form by the deadline stated by IP, to make sure your flight is booked on time.

-During the Flight Booking Period for your program, Corniche Travel will contact you to share a recommended itinerary based on your unique requests.
+Corniche Travel will review your Flight Form and contact you to share a recommended itinerary based on your unique requests.
 You must reply to this email within 24 hours to either confirm your flight booking or request changes.
 Flight bookings can only be held for 24 hours, so if you fail to respond in a timely manner your flight may no longer be available or the cost may go up.
+Be sure to check the details of your proposed flight itinerary carefully!
+You are responsible for any costs associated with booking changes after the initial booking.

 When Do I Leave?
 What if I Want to Adjust my Travel Dates?

 Students that would like to travel after their program may request an alternative return date when completing their flight form.
-Students should be aware that adjusting their travel dates may impact the cost of their flight.
+Students should be aware that adjusting their travel dates may impact the cost of their flights.
 In addition, students are responsible for understanding their immigration status which may preclude them from extending their stay in the host country or region.
 Students that wish to adjust their travel dates after their flight is finalized should contact Corniche Travel.
-Students should be aware that airlines charge between $200 - $500 to adjust travel dates after the initial booking and Corniche Travel may charge you a re-booking fee.
+Academic year, fall only, and spring only students should be aware that airlines charge between $200 - $500 to adjust travel dates after the initial booking and Corniche Travel may charge you a re-booking fee.

 How Do I Get My Boarding Pass?
 What about Baggage?

-Students will be required to carry an emergency envelope that contains the following important documents:
+Students are encouraged to carry an emergency envelope that contains the following important documents:

 - Photocopy of the identification page of your passport.
 In case your passport should be lost or stolen, this will speed up the replacement process considerably.

 - Health history form.
 It is highly recommended students provide a copy of their health history form to their program director in order to best support students in a medical emergency.
-For more details on the health history form, head to our blog post on pre-abroad health steps.
+For more details on the health history form (3rd page of the health clearance form), head to our blog post on pre-abroad health steps.

 - Certified copy of your birth certificate.
 In case your passport should be lost or stolen, this will also speed up the replacement process considerably.

 - Extra passport-sized photos.
-Four photos are required to speed up a replacement, if necessary.
+Two photos are required to speed up a replacement, if necessary.

 - Medical prescriptions from your doctor and/or optometrist.
 Ask your doctor to write these out carefully and legibly so that a doctor, optician, or pharmacist abroad can identify it.
 Include the generic names of any medications.